mmoscater/API_Homework/README.md

 ![](Notebook/LatVsWind.png)

 <h3>Conclusion</h3>
 <p>In closing, I feel that the main hypothesis of temperature being higher, the closer a city is located to the equator was proven in the datasets.
 However, it seems that humidity, wind speed, and cloudiness are unrelated to the lattitude position.
-An intersting find, that could be explored in the future, is the similarities to windspeed and colder temperatures.
+An interesting find, that could be explored in the future, is the similarities to windspeed and colder temperatures.
 A copy of the scatter charts have been provided below to highlight this find.</p>

 ![](Notebook/LatVsWind.png)
 ![](Notebook/LatVsTemp.png)